Figure out your finances

 Administrative Rules of Montana requirements for unconditional attendance at a post-secondary school

 All applicants will be required to complete placement testing or submit college transfer work in math and writing prior to enrolling in their first semester of classes.
-Students may take the COMPASS placement test or submit their American College Test (ACT) or Scholastic Aptitude Test (SAT) scores.
+Students may take the Accuplacer placement test or submit their American College Test (ACT) or Scholastic Aptitude Test (SAT) scores.
 Test scores are only valid at Great Falls College MSU for three years.
 3. Complete Placement Assessment:

 .
 GFC MSU Testing Center